mmisw/mmiorr-docs/docs/install/index.md

 | [mmisw/orr]       | ORR          | The ORR system itself |
 | [mongo]           | MongoDB      | Persist all data |
 | [franzinc/agraph] | AllegroGraph | Triple store and SPARQL endpoint |

-The user performing the deployment should have the relevant Docker privileges.

 A complete deployment of the ORR, including the required supporting services,